Wisdom and guidance is out there. These techniques are taught to parents in special educational programs, but they are applicable to any parents.

 You know you’ve done a good job when they are able to take responsibility for their own care.
 This is a monumental personal achievement!

-Don’t rush calm.
+Don’t rush it.
 Give the child plenty of time to unwind and settle.
 Calm is more important than quick.

 Ensure there’s a calm place to go – a time-out space, even for you.